iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 [np]: https://neptune.ai/pricing
 [wp]: https://wandb.ai/site/pricing
 [mp]: https://databricks.com/product/pricing

-DVC projects are lightweight and local-first (no need for special servers or services).
-This means you control where and how your data is saved and shared.
-They can also make more efficient use of storage via <abbr>caching</abbr>, which prevents repetitive data transfers for every experiment run.

-On top of all that, DVC is completely language agnostic.
-You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV data frames or HDFS.

 💡 Note that other experiment tracking tools can be complementary with DVC, for example as more detailed experiment logging systems with specialized analytics